Justin-Insight/mymindteam.com/content/_index.md

     button_text: View all FAQs
 cta_block:
   enabled: true
-  heading: Ready to transform your life?
+  heading: Ready to <span class="underline underline--primary">transform</span> your life?
   body: It couldn’t be easier to get started.
 Fill out our short questionnaire and we’ll handle the rest.
   button:
     enabled: true